-The USTIF has offered a Voluntary Heating Oil Tank Program since 1995.
+The USTIF began offering a Voluntary Heating Oil Tank Program in 1995.
 This program offers coverage to owners or operators of underground heating oil tanks with a capacity of 3,000 gallons or greater used for storing heating oil products for use on the premises.
+Heating oil tanks entered into the program are required to pay the capacity fee as annually set by the Board.
 This program indemnifies owners or operators for any releases from their tanks.
+Participants in the